-All physical, chemical, and biological data, including field and laboratory results produced by the Contractor will be entered into an ESRI personal geodatabase.
-Data will be provided in a format suitable for inclusion in the County's Watershed Management Tool.
+All physical, chemical, and biological data, including field and laboratory results produced by the Contractor will be entered into an ESRI file geodatabase.
+Data will be provided in a format suitable for inclusion in the County's Watershed Management Tool and for reporting in the County's annual MS4 report and data submission.